Year 10

 2.To begin to make informed decisions about vocational courses and apprenticeship opportunities available to students when they leave school.

-Leeds University Visit
+Leeds or Liverpool University Visit

 Focus: Students will gain an insight into university life